KunaalNaik/HIC_DATA_ANALYST_PROJECTS/README.md

 df['RFM_Score'] = df['R_Score'].astype(str) + df['F_Score'].astype(str) + df['M_Score'].astype(str)
 ```
 ---
 You're right—the issue likely lies in the way the conditions are being evaluated.
 When using `apply()` in pandas, the `R_Score`, `F_Score`, and `M_Score` columns are actually stored as `Categorical` objects (due to the `pd.qcut()` method), and comparing them using the string `'4'` won't work as expected.

-To fix this, we need to cast the values to integers before applying the conditions, so the logic works correctly.
+To fix this, we need to cast the values to integers before applying the conditions, so the logic works correctly. # Even without casting to int it still works as expected.
+So this might be redundant step and confusing

 Here's the corrected code: